GreenWrench/cool-shell-thing/README.md

 If you want to download this, there are a couple steps you need to do first.

 Step 1
-copy and paste the following:
+copy and paste the following into your terminal:

 Sudo apt install sl
 Sudo apt install fortune